The trusted name in dynasty trusts and asset protection.

 William S. Lenker, CRSP

-William S. Lenker has joined Great Plains Trust of South Dakota following 20 years with Wells Fargo Bank in Sioux Falls, SD.
-Bill’s background includes Institutional Retirement responsibility and Trust experience as well as managing key relationships over time at Wells Fargo.
+William S. Lenker joined Great Plains Trust of South Dakota in 2016 following over 20 years with Wells Fargo Bank in Sioux Falls, SD.
+Bill’s background includes Institutional Retirement and Trust experience as well as managing key relationships over time at Wells Fargo.
 He attended the University of South Dakota in Vermillion, SD and has been a lifelong resident of the area with his wife Stacey and two children.
-Bill remains very active in both charitable and civic organizations in Sioux Falls including Boy Scouts of America and United Way.
-He joins the Great Plains Trust team with the focus of continuing to build the long term presence in Sioux Falls and surrounding areas.
+Bill remains very active in both charitable and civic organizations in Sioux Falls including Boy Scouts of America, Dow Rummel Village and his church.
+He continues to build the long term presence in Sioux Falls and surrounding areas.